Levetiracetam and Vitamin B6: Can You Take Them Together?

 What happens when you take levetiracetam with vitamin b6?

-Levetiracetam, sold most commonly as Keppra, is one of the most-prescribed anticonvulsants because it works well, has few drug interactions, and does not need blood level monitoring.
-Its biggest practical drawback is behavioral: a significant minority of patients develop irritability, agitation, anxiety, depression, or outright aggression.
-Online patient communities have nicknamed this phenomenon "Keppra rage," and it is a leading reason people discontinue the drug.
+Levetiracetam, sold most commonly as Keppra, is one of the most-prescribed anticonvulsants because it controls seizures well, has few drug interactions, and does not need blood-level monitoring.
+Its biggest practical drawback is behavioral: a significant minority of patients develop irritability, agitation, anxiety, depression, or aggression.
+Patient communities have nicknamed this "Keppra rage," and it is a leading reason people stop the drug.
+Adding pyridoxine (vitamin B6) appears to ease these behavioral effects in some people.
+Here is the chain of events as it is currently understood:

 Why is this important?